vikas-movva/Obsidian/Projects/Event Planning AI SAS/Event Vendor AI SaaS.md

 **Total Addressable Market (US)**: ~50,000 active wedding/event planners (solo + small firms) **Willingness to Pay**: $50-150/mo for solo; $200-500/mo for multi-planner firms **Switching Cost Barrier**: High — planners migrate only during off-season (Jan-Mar)

+> [!abstract] TL;DR
+> Three things bleed planners: **fragmented tools**, **scope creep** (15-20+ unpaid hours/event), and **day-of fragility**.
+The wins stack when you ship one unified platform instead of point tools, and the two P0 features that move the needle most are the all-in-one platform and automated change-order management.

 ---